interplaynetary/p2p-template/README.md

      - Need to justify role to freely associating producers

 3. This contradiction intensifies as:
-   - ↑Labour Purchased → ↑Potential for that Labour to organize on the basis of free-association
+   - ↑Labour Purchased → ↑Potential for that Labour to organize on the basis of Free Association
-   - ↑Formation of direct producer associations
+   - ↑Formation of Direct Producer Associations
    - ↑Visibility of real production dependencies
    - ↓Effectiveness of commodity fetish in masking relations

 **Therefore:**
-- ↑Organization of bought labor via free-association
+- ↑Organization of bought labor via Free Association
 - → ↑Internal pressure to reveal real internal production relations
 - → ↓Internal recognition of Capitalist's claim surplus-production/distribution
 - → ↑Recognition of direct producer dependencies
-- ∴ Capital relations become increasingly unstable as bought labor organizes via free-association
+- ∴ Capital relations become increasingly unstable as bought labor organizes via Free Association

 **In other words:**
-The commodity fetish cannot persist when the labor power being purchased begins organizing on the basis of free-association, as this creates pressure to reveal real production relations.
-The commodity fetish, which normally masks social relations of production, cannot be maintained within free-association because free-association requires demonstration of real contribution, creating a contradiction that must resolve either through the loss of recognition of Capitalist-Simulated-Production or its dissolution into Free-Association.
+The commodity fetish cannot persist when the labor power being purchased begins organizing on the basis of Free Association, as this creates pressure to reveal real production relations.
+The commodity fetish, which normally masks social relations of production, cannot be maintained within Free Association because Free Association requires demonstration of real contribution, creating a contradiction that must resolve either through the loss of recognition of Capitalist-Simulated-Production or its dissolution into Free Association.

-∴ ↑Dissolution of capitalist organization into free-association → ↓Force of the limits imposed by capitalist organizational-forms on the utilization of means of production in common by the free-association of producers
+- ∴ ↑Dissolution of capitalist organization into Free Association → ↓Force of the limits imposed by capitalist organizational-forms on the utilization of means of production in common by Free Association
-∴ ↑Means of production in common
+- ∴ ↑Means of production in common
+- ∴ ↑Truly Free Association (both socially, and materially)

 ---
+**Definitions:**
+- Direct Mutual Contribution: A ↔ B (A and B directly contribute to each other)
+- Transitive Mutual Contribution: A ↔ B ↔ C (A and B transitively contribute to each other via B)

+**Let us imagine, for a change, a directly/transitively mutualistic free-association of free individuals, spontaneously coordinating their social-material production with the means of production in common, without any centralized control or planning.
+Without the need for private-property or the state.**

 With shared esteem & love,
 - Ruzgar Imski & Free Association